 Whether you are pricing products for a retail store, preparing invoices for a corporate client, or checking a cash slip, you will constantly encounter the terms "VAT inclusive" and "VAT exclusive".
 Applying the correct vat inclusive and vat exclusive formula is critical for tax compliance, accounting, and consumer pricing transparency.
 In this guide, we break down these two pricing formats, explore the mathematical formulas to calculate them, show practical examples in South African Rands (ZAR), and explain how small businesses should manage their pricing formats.

 A price is VAT exclusive when it reflects the base cost of a product or service before the 15% standard tax has been added.
 This is the net price.
 It represents the actual income earned by a business on a transaction, or the actual expense recorded by a business buyer.
-If the transaction is standard-rated, the vendor must add the 15% tax on top of this amount before issuing a tax invoice.
+If the transaction is standard-rated, the vendor must add the 15% tax on top of this amount before issuing a SARS-compliant tax invoice.

 To calculate the VAT inclusive price starting from a VAT exclusive base, you must apply the standard addition formula.
 This process increases the base price by 15%, representing the standard SARS tax addition.
 For more details on the addition math, see our Add VAT Calculator guide.